Mindset Coaching in Lisbon

 How Dr. Ceruto Approaches Mindset Architecture

 The protocol begins by mapping the specific architecture driving your mindset patterns.
-The pattern that presents most often among high-achieving professionals is a combination: strong prefrontal cognitive capacity paired with under-calibrated error-processing and reward circuits.
+The pattern that presents most often among high-achieving professionals is a combination.
+Strong prefrontal cognitive capacity paired with under-calibrated error-processing and reward circuits.
 The conscious mind is sophisticated.
 The subcortical response is fixed-oriented.
 This produces the signature experience of knowing intellectually that failure is data while experiencing it emotionally as threat.

-Real-Time Neuroplasticity targets each component with specificity.
-For the error-processing architecture, the work focuses on strengthening the dorsal ACC and dlPFC connectivity that governs post-error attentional allocation — training the brain to route errors through learning circuits rather than punishment circuits.
-For the self-efficacy substrate, the protocol targets prefrontal activation patterns and lenticular nucleus function, building the neural foundation of genuine competence-belief rather than affirmation-based confidence.
-For the dopaminergic system, the work addresses the reward prediction error calibration that determines whether setbacks suppress or activate motivation.
+Real-Time Neuroplasticity — changing neural patterns in real time — targets each component with specificity.
+For the error-processing architecture, the work focuses on strengthening the connections that govern post-error attention allocation.
+This trains the brain to route errors through learning circuits rather than punishment circuits.
+For the self-efficacy substrate, the protocol targets prefrontal activation patterns, building the neural foundation of genuine competence-belief rather than affirmation-based confidence.

 What to Expect